astro/microvm.nix/doc/src/simple-network.md

 # A simple network setup

-While your network setup is out of scope for the **microvm.nix** flake, here is a simple guide for getting the MicroVMs on your server networked.
+While networking infrastructure is out of scope for the **microvm.nix** flake, here is some guidance for providing the MicroVMs on your NixOS machine with internet access.

-Be aware that we dictate `systemd-networkd` on your server for maximum flexibility:
+Because we already use systemd for MicroVM startup, let's pick `systemd-networkd`:
 ```nix
 networking.useNetworkd = true;
 ```